 Keeping that in mind, let’s consider customizing the software.
 Anything that overreaches the standard configuration features is a threat to those advantages which made you choose the pre-made solution.
 When your supplier changes the business logic, data structures for bending his software to your needs – you will shortly realize that you can no longer rely on the vendor’s support – Since he doesn’t know your customization, you no longer can benefit from the standard formats and integrations and each upgrade requires a lot of additional work to keep it compatible with your changes.

 Apart from that, customization itself is often very expensive.
 It’s very uncommon to have a professional business analysis done before choosing a supplier.
 Customization is mostly a way to cover incompetence during the GAP/FIT analysis and it bends the requirements and software capability only for the purpose of meeting the contract requirements.
 It’s often calculated as time & material and demands a lot of effort from your team.
 When you calculate your staff’s engagement and long-lasting changes with serious workload – it’s often cheaper to keep COTS as it is and create a custom software solution that fulfills your unique needs and integrate it.

-9. Consider only the implementation cost, never calculate the ROI
+9. You’ve considered only the implementation cost, never calculated the ROI

 When it comes to software implementation cost, many managers simplify the problem to the license cost and consultancy fee.
 There’s much more to that.
 To have a valuable view, we also need to calculate: